-BUSINESS DATA PROCESSING 135A-B - 3 Units Advanced Graphics on the Macintosh and uses all the basic elements of the Illustrator program.
+Adobe Illustrator is the basic computer graphic program in the commercial art field.
+It is required by most design firms to produce art, lettering, layout and design.
+The mastery of this basic program also leads to the learning and use of many other computer graphic programs.
+This class introduces and uses all the basic elements of the Illustrator program.
 Then, in a series of projects, the student will practice and gain confidence in the use of the computer in general and in creating with the Illustrator program in particular.
 There will also be instruction in using a scanner through the Photoshop program to bring existing art into the Illustrator creative area.
 Two hours lecture and two hours non-lecture a week.
 Optional credit/no credit or grade.
 Transfer Credit: CSU.